 Some owners decide to adopt a feeding method known as ‘topping’ when you feed your dog wet dog food with some kibble sprinkled on top so they get the best of both worlds.
 Often the practice of mixing wet and dry dog food gives a dog a great variety of textures and flavours that they will enjoy.
 However, always check with your vet because randomly mixing foods together can result in excessive weight gain or even an overdose of some vitamins and minerals which may do more harm than good.

 Finally, don’t forget that you may not get the last say in this decision.
-Your dog may have their favourite as well!
+Your dog may have their favorites as well!